lnalborczyk/ESTER/README.md

 Note that under the hood, `ESTER` uses the `AICcmodavg` package (available on [CRAN](https://cran.r-project.org/web/packages/AICcmodavg/index.html); Mazerolle, 2016) to compute AICc and Akaike Weights.

-For more information and theoretic backgroun, read the [manual](https://rawgit.com/lnalborczyk/ESTER/master/vignettes/ESTER.html).
+For more information and theoretic background, read the [manual](https://rawgit.com/lnalborczyk/ESTER/master/vignettes/ESTER.html).